tezhrec/weatherEverywhere/README.md

 ## 🔄 Data Flow

-1. User searches for a location by city name
+1. User searches for a location by city name or uses geolocation to get current coordinates
-2. Geocoding API returns coordinates and location details
+2. Geocoding API returns coordinates and location details (or reverse geocoding for geolocation)
 3. Weather, UV, and air quality data fetched in parallel from Open-Meteo
 4. SunCalc calculates moonrise/moonset times based on coordinates
 5. Data processed and displayed in organized, visual components